-If you've had an assessment and you qualify for some help from us, we'll look at your finances.
+If you've had a social care assessment and you qualify for some help from us, we'll look at your finances.
 We do this to work out how much you need to pay towards your care and support.
 We call this a financial assessment.

 We use national guidance to calculate how much people can afford to pay.
 This is set out in the Care Act 2014.
 How much you pay depends on whether you're receiving care at home or moving into a care home.